 Adult and Kids Workshops

-This year the Harvest Fair will include workshops led by carefully selected, highly-qualified leaders.
-Check out the offerings on the General Information page and register online today!
+This year the Fall Festival will include workshops led by carefully selected, highly-qualified leaders.
+Keep an eye on the Fall Festival Workshops Page for workshop announcements.

 What is sustainability?
 According to the USDA’s Sustainable Agriculture Research and Education program (SARE), sustainable agriculture is 1) economically viable, 2) socially supportive, and 3) ecologically sound.
 That can be said as well of sustainability in general.
 Sustainable thinking and sustainable action are those modes of thought and life which protect the health of the land, support local communities, and uphold the well-being of their practitioners.
 If any of these pieces are missing, that approach is not sustainable over the long term.